-- a) Prior to welding, the bevel of a joint of pipe shall be inspected for proper dimension, cleanliness and angle and the pipe shall be free of dirt and foreign materials. - b) For in-service pipeline welding, the pipeline pressure at the location that welding is being done shall be limited to either: - i) 30% of the specified minimum yield strength for the pipe wall thickness and grade, or - ii) 50% of MAOP for those pipelines that have an established MAOP. - c) If excessive scale or hydrocarbon build-up, or pipe wall lamination is found, notify Supervisor or Project Inspector immediately. - d) The ends of a repair sleeve must be positioned a minimum of 6 inches beyond a damaged area (including internal corrosion). - e) Supports or braces may only be welded directly to jurisdictional pipelines in accordance with 49 CFR 192.161. - f) Electrodes used in maintenance welding of patches and sleeves shall be low hydrogen Type E7010, E8010, or E6010. - g) Maintenance welding procedures are located in the Construction Manual. - h) Each bead must be grinded and cleaned prior to depositing subsequent filler passes. - i) Consideration must be given to ensure the carbon equivalent of the pipe being sleeved is less than 0.45%.
+- a) Prior to welding, the bevel of a joint of pipe shall be inspected for proper dimension, cleanliness and angle and the pipe shall be free of dirt and foreign materials. - b) For in-service pipeline welding, the pipeline pressure at the location that welding is being done shall be limited to either: - i) 30% of the specified minimum yield strength for the pipe wall thickness and grade, or - ii) 50% of MAOP for those pipelines that have an established MAOP. - c) If excessive scale or hydrocarbon build-up, or pipe wall lamination is found, notify Supervisor or Project Inspector immediately. - d) The ends of a repair sleeve must be positioned a minimum of 6 inches beyond a damaged area (including internal corrosion). - e) Supports or braces may only be welded directly to jurisdictional pipelines in accordance with 49 CFR 192.161. - f) Electrodes used in maintenance welding of patches and sleeves shall be low hydrogen Type E7010, E8010, or E6010. - g) Maintenance welding procedures are located in the Construction Manual. - h) Each bead must be grinded and cleaned prior to depositing subsequent filler passes. - i) Consideration must be given to ensure the carbon equivalent of the pipe being sleeved is less than 0.45%. - 9.
+Records - a) WTG will maintain records demonstrating compliance with this procedure.

-9. Records

-a) WTG will maintain records demonstrating compliance with this procedure.
 When construction data is not available from daily logs or other records, F-192.225 must be completed.
 All records must be retained for the life of the pipeline.
 Ensure all records are traceable, verifiable, and complete.

 Description The purpose of this procedure is to establish a method for visual inspections of welds.

-Regulatory Applicability Regulated Transmission Pipelines

-☐ Regulated Gathering Pipelines (Type A)1

-49 CFR192.241 LA Title 43 Part XIII 1321 Inspection and Test of Welds Inspection and Test of Welds

-Forms

-F-192.225

-Pipeline Welding Packet

-API 1004

-Welding of Pipelines and Related Facilities ASME Boiler Pressure Vessel Code

-(Section 9)

-0641 Visually Inspect Pipe and Components Prior To Installation (In order to perform the tasks listed above, personnel must be qualified in accordance with West Texas Gas's Operator Qualification program or directly supervised by a qualified individual.)
+Regulatory Applicability Regulated Transmission Pipelines Regulated Gathering Pipelines (Type A)1 Regulated Gathering Pipelines (Type B) Regulated Distribution Pipelines Frequency As needed Reference 49 CFR192.241Inspection and Test of WeldsLA Title 43 Part XIII 1321Inspection and Test of Welds Forms F-192.225 Pipeline Welding Packet Related Specifications API 1004 Welding of Pipelines and Related Facilities ASME Boiler Pressure Vessel Code (Section 9) OQ Covered Task 0641 Visually Inspect Pipe and Components Prior To Installation (In order to perform the tasks listed above, personnel must be qualified in accordance with West Texas Gas's Operator Qualification program or directly supervised by a qualified individual.)
 0811 Visual Inspection of Welding and Welds (In order to perform the tasks listed above, personnel must be qualified in accordance with West Texas Gas's Operator Qualification program or directly supervised by a qualified individual.)
+1 If the line is new, replaced, r elocated or changed.